EdmundBenedict/lordcephei.github.io/pages/package_overview.md

 + **lmfdmft**{: style="color: blue"}: the main interface that links to the DMFT capabilities.
 [This page](/tutorial/qsgw_dmft/dmft0/) serves both as documentation and tutoria

 + **tbe**{: style="color: blue"}: an efficient band structure program that uses empirical tight-binding hamiltonians.
-One unique feature of this package is that self-consistent calculations can be done (important for polar compounds), and includes Hubbard parameters.
+One unique feature of this package is that self-consisten t calculations can be done (important for polar compounds), and includes Hubbard parameters.
 It is also highly parallelized, and versions can be built that work with GPU's.
+**tbe**{: style="color: blue"} has a [tutorial](/tutorial/tbe/tbectrl/)

 + **lmdos**{: style="color: blue"}: generates partial densities of states.
-It is run as a postprocessor after execution of **lmf**{: style="color: blue"}, **lm**{: style="color: blue"}, or **tbe**{: style="color: blue"}.
+It is run as a post-processing step after execution of **lmf**{: style="color: blue"}, **lm**{: style="color: blue"}, or **tbe**{: style="color: blue"}.

 + **lmfgws**{: style="color: blue"}: a postprocessing code run after a _GW_ calculation to analyze spectral functions.